mckern/portland/README.md

 ### Portland, Oregon, USA (aka the Good One - sorry Maine)

 The first thing you have to understand: Voodoo Donuts is a tourist-trap that sells tarted-up grocery store donuts.
-If that's what you're looking for, great.
+They aren't worth the line.
-Otherwise, try some other shops in the Food section.
+We have much better [Donuts](#donut-shops)

 ![Portland front](http://blog.newrelic.com/wp-content/uploads/portland_stag.png)